rhafiko/pokemons-api/README.md

 This is the App `Pokemons API` which allows maintain the list of Pokemons, based on the CSV file located at https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6

+Users need to create an account and sign in to have access to the API.

+Please see the topic `#How To`

 ### See it running at Heroku

 - [API Pokemons](https://pokemons-api-nestjs.herokuapp.com/api/)